 Workflow

-The following is a full DNAscent workflow, where we’ll start off after Guppy has finished running (users that need help with Guppy should refer to the Oxford Nanopore webpages).
-The recommended Guppy basecalling configuration file for v4.0.1 is dna_r10.4.1_e8.2_400bps_5khz_hac.cfg.
+The following is a full DNAscent workflow, where we’ll start off after Dorado has finished running.
+The recommended Dorado basecalling model for v4.0.3 is dna_r10.4.1_e8.2_400bps_fast@v5.0.0.
 In particular, we assume the following:

-• you have a directory of R10.4.1 Oxford Nanopore fast5 reads (which may be in subdirectories) that you want to use for detection,
+• You have a directory of R10.4.1 Oxford Nanopore POD5 files (which may be in subdirectories) that you want to use for detection.

 Example Workflow